syd0407/calculator/README.md

 # calculator
-it is a calculator project.
+it is a calculator project through c++.